syncfusion-content/wpf-docs/wpf/Updown/Restriction.md

 ![Show the null value text in WPF UpDown](Restriction_images/Updown_nullvaluetext.png)

-N> The `UseNullOption` property must be allowed if you want to see the `NullValue` or `NullValueText` in UpDown command.
-If you used simultaneously `NullValue` and `NullValueText` properties, you will see only the null value.
+N> The `UseNullOption` property must be enabled if you want to see the `NullValue` or `NullValueText` in UpDown command.
+If both `NullValue` and `NullValueText` is specified, you will see only `NullValue` but not `NullValueText`.

 ## Minimum and Maximum value

-The UpDown control allows the maximum and minimum value to be restricted.
+The Value of `UpDown` control can be restricted within maximum and minimum limit.
 The spin button helps to increase or decrease the value by using mouse interaction.
-Once the increase or decrease value reached the predefined maximized or minimized value, the value not changed by clicking the spin button.
+Once the increase or decrease value reached the predefined maximized or minimized value, the value does not change.

 Another way,